Messerschmitt Me 323 Gigant: Surviving aircraft

 No complete aircraft survives, but the Luftwaffenmuseum der Bundeswehr (Air Force Museum of the German Federal Armed Forces) in Berlin has a Me 323 main wing spar in its collection.
 A ruined but complete wreck was found in 2012, in the sea near La Maddalena, an island near Sardinia, Italy.
 The aircraft lies in around 60 m of water, around 8 nmi from the coast.
-It was shot down by a British Bristol Beaufighter long-range fighter on 26 July 1943, while flying from Sardinia to Pistoia in Italy.
+It was shot down by a British Beaufighter long-range fighter on 26 July 1943, while flying from Sardinia to Pistoia in Italy.